-The Cafeteria is open for breakfast from 7:00 to 7:25 a.m. daily and from 10:27 a.m. until 12:41 p.m. for lunch.
+The cafeteria is open for breakfast from 7:00 to 7:25 a.m. daily and from 9:55 a.m. until 1:00 p.m. for lunch.
 Students should remain in the cafeteria during lunch.
 Students are not to go to classroom areas during their lunch period without a pass from a teacher.
-Weather permitting; students may use the south mall during the lunch period.
-Students are NOT to take food or drinks to the hallway or classroom.
+Weather permitting students may use the south mall during the lunch period.
+Students are NOT to take food from the cafeteria to the hallway or classroom.

 All food and drink must be consumed in the cafeteria or in the outside south mall.
-No food or drink may be brought into the building from the outside with the exception being a sack or boxed lunch brought from home.
+No food may be brought into the building from the outside with the exception being a sack or boxed lunch brought from home.
 Fast food containers must be disposed of when students enter the building.
 All students are responsible for their trash and should clean up their areas.
 If there are spills, see a custodian for help.